Oguntayo/hng12-stage0-public-api/README.md

 This is a simple backend API developed for the HNG12 Stage 0 Task.
 The API returns the following details in JSON format:

----Registered email address (used to register on the HNG12 Slack workspace).
+---Registered email address (The email i used to register on the HNG12 Slack workspace).

 ---The current date and time in ISO 8601 format (UTC) formatted timestamp.